 Only the monocrystalline is made from pure silicone, making them stand out as their dark black colour can easily identify them.
 Furthermore, since silicon is much more durable and long-lasting than any other material, monocrystalline is the most efficient and long-lasting among all three solar panel types.

-The only demerit of monocrystalline cells has to be the fact that they are slightly more expensive than others.
+The only demerit of monocrystalline cells is that they are slightly more expensive than others.
 Also, silicon is an important factor when buying a monocrystalline, which can range as high as 50% to be accurate.
 The best part is that the monocrystalline solar panels have many benefits:

 - High-efficiency rate, over 20%